Nahid Islam: Adviser of the interim government

 Nahid and fellow activist Asif Mahmud joined the interim government and took the oath with most other advisers on 8 August 2024.
 The next day, he was appointed in-Charge of Posts, Telecommunications, and Information Technology.
 Subsequently, on 16 August 2024, he was also assigned the Ministry of Information and Broadcasting.

-During his tenure as the Adviser of Posts, Telecommunications, and Information Technology in Bangladesh's interim government, Nahid Islam initiated several reforms aimed at enhancing the country's digital infrastructure and accessibility.
-Recognizing the challenges faced by over half of the population lacking mobile network access, Nahid prioritized expanding connectivity to underserved regions.
+During his tenure as the Adviser of Posts, Telecommunications, and Information Technology in Bangladesh's interim government, Nahid initiated several reforms aimed at enhancing the country's digital infrastructure and accessibility.

 Under his supervision, the ministry focused on reducing mobile service taxes, which had been a barrier to wider internet access, especially for low-income households.
-These efforts aimed to promote digital inclusion and bridge the digital divide within the country.
-Nahid's tenure also emphasized the need for regulatory reforms to foster a more competitive and transparent telecommunications sector.
-Collaborating with stakeholders, he advocated for policies that would attract foreign investment and encourage innovation in the ICT industry.
+He also advocated for policies that would attract foreign investment and encourage innovation in the ICT industry.

 As the Adviser of Information and Broadcasting, Nahid presided over the establishment of the Bangladesh Film Certification Board, based on long-standing demands from filmmakers.

-His contributions during this period were recognized internationally, with his inclusion in Time magazine's Time 100 Next 2024 list, highlighting emerging leaders shaping the future across various fields.
+His contributions during this period were recognized internationally with his inclusion in the Time magazine's Time 100 Next 2024 list.